rehanmehdichandio/Basic-Concepts-of-Python/README.md

 # Basic-Concepts-of-Python
-In this the file contains all the basic concepts of the python to just kick start your python journey
+In this the file contains all the basic concepts of the python to just kick start the python journey